heru-himawan-tl/fdaf/README.md

 # FDAF (F.D.A.F) - Flexible Database Access Application Framework

-FDAF (or F.D.A.F) is a free, open-source, MVC framework for flexibly creating Java web applications based [JSF (JavaServer Face)](http://www.javaserverfaces.org/), and also mainly designed for flexibly creating enterprise application, implementing the standard Java EE.
-It favors both convention and configuration, makes implementation and configuration to be more simple, and even lets the programmer write less of codes.
+FDAF (or F.D.A.F) is a free, open-source, MVC framework for creating Java web applications based [JSF (JavaServer Face)](http://www.javaserverfaces.org/), and also mainly designed for creating enterprise application, implementing the standard Java EE.
+It favors both convention and configuration, makes implementation and configuration to be more simple, and lets the programmer write less of codes.

 ## Why should you use FDAF?